PreibischLab/STIM/README.md

 ```
 If you only define the N5 path `-i` and one or more genes `-g`, the rendered image will be displayed as an ImageJ image.
 If a N5 contains more than one dataset, they will be rendered as 3D image.
 When defining an output directory `-o` images will not be displayed, but saved as TIFF (stacks) into the directory with filenames corresponding to the gene name.
 The optional switch `-d` allows you to select a subset of datasets from a N5, `-s` scales the rendering (default: 0.05), `-f` enables a single-spot filter (default: off), `-m` applies median filtering in locations space (not on top of the rendered image) with a certain radius (default: off), `-sf` sets the smoothness factor for rendering of the sparse dataset, and `-b` sets the size of an extra black border around the location coordinates (default: 20).

-## View selected genes for an entire N5 as 2D/3D using BigDataViewer
+## View selected genes for an entire N5 as 2D or 3D using BigDataViewer
 In order to interactively browse the 2D/3D space of one or more datasets of an N5 with BigDataViewer you can
 ```bash
 ./st-bdv-view \